Ryan-DeStefano/Amazon-Remote-Sensing/README.md

 - Calibrate the evi measurmenets from multiple Landsat satellites
 - Fit splines to the time series of evi measurmeents dating back to 1984.
 - Plots that summarize the overall trends of evi in these plantations

+**Helper Functions Folder:**

+Contains files for specifying the number of points to sample from each of the plantations and updated version of the lsat_fit_phenological_curves LandsatTS package function.

+**ALOS Folder:**

+Contains files for extracting measurmenets from the ALOS satellite rather than the Landsat.
+Note: Not completely working currently.